Kevin Dawson (footballer, born 1990)

-Kevin Patrick Dawson (born 30 June 1990) is an Irish footballer who plays as a midfielder for Torquay United on loan from Gloucester City.
+Kevin Patrick Dawson (born 30 June 1990) is a retired Irish footballer who played as a midfielder.

 Career

 Sporting Fingal

 Following his schoolboy years at St Malachys FC and both Belvedere and St. Kevin's Boys, Dublin-born Dawson joined Sporting Fingal in 2009.
 Initially part of their Under–20 squad, Dawson forced his way into Fingal's first team picture making 4 appearances during the 2009 First Division season.
 Dawson won an FAI Cup winners medal in 2009 as an unused substitute during Sporting's Fingal's 2–1 victory over Sligo Rovers.
 Following Sporting Fingal's promotion to the Premier Division for 2010, the young midfielder made a further 16 league and cup appearances and won a 2010 A Championship Cup medal as part of their reserve side.
 Ahead of the 2011 season, Dawson was still under contract at Sporting Fingal but following the pre-season demise of the club Dawson was left without a club.